KamalRajput/learningtekton/README.md

 ## Workspaces

 It is important to note that PipelineResources is still in alpha.
 The Tekton core team questions whether they should stay in the spec or not.
 In the latest version of Tekton, `workspaces` were added to share file systems between various tasks in a Pipeline.
 You can find an example of a pipeline using a workspace in the file workspace.yaml.
-Workspaces require the usage of PersistentVolumes and PersistentVolumeClaims, which are out of scope for this lab.
+Workspaces require the usage of PersistentVolumes and PersistentVolumeClaims.

 ```
 ## More Resources